nebelorz/New-World-Auto-Fishing/README.md

 ### Features

 - Switch to the "fishing stance"
-- Equip a bait if desired or expired
+- Equip a bait if desired and when it's expired
 - Cast to a custom distance (in seconds)
+- Skip the "uncommon fish" animation
+- Repair at custom number of casts (lower the number of casts to avoid the AFK detection)
 - Reel the most effective way possible
-- Skip the "uncommon fish" animation
-- Repair at custom number of casts

 ### Built with